-Are you planning on upgrading to a flat screen TV or just trying to get rid of your TV?
-Disposing of any electronic appliances can be quite a challenge and also risky if you are unaware of the outcomes of throwing it in a bin bag.
+Planning to upgrade to a flat screen TV or simply looking to get rid of your current one?
+Disposing of electronic appliances, like TVs, can be a challenge, and it can also be risky if you’re unaware of the consequences of throwing them in the bin.

 Electrical items contain components that can be harmful when dumped into landfill, causing serious harm to our environment.
 So it’s worth taking time to find out how to dispose of your TV responsibly.